rmasiniexpert/rmasiniexpert/README.md

 **Focused on leverage data to solve business challenges through machine learning models and other AI approaches.**

-4 years dedicated to create a data analytics culture for all size business, from brainstorm ideas, development and management of AI projects reaching the deployment of a new efficient, smart and automated technology into business operations.
-Also, I'm responsible for creating machine learning models **that use exclusive personality and human behavior to increase sales and management results of 30% above "traditional" AI models**.
+4 years dedicated to creating a data analytics culture for all size business, from brainstorm ideas, development and management of AI projects reaching the deployment of a new efficient, smart and automated technology into business operations.
+Also, I'm responsible for creating machine learning models **which uses exclusive personality and human behaviour to increase sales and management results in 30% above of "traditional" AI models**.

 More, an innovative MD with a strong leadership manager with 10+ years of experience focused on healthcare strategies, clinical research, project management tasks, and data science projects.